carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 Processes uses these channels to define inputs and outputs.
 The interaction between  processes, and ultimately the pipeline execution flow itself, is implicitly defined by these input and output declarations.

-Here we have a channel containing three elements, e.g. 3 data files, .
+Here we have a channel containing three elements, e.g. 3 data files.
 We have a process that takes the channel as input.
-The fact that the channels has three elements would mean that three independent instances of that process are being run in parallel.
-The processes then generate three outputs that is used as input for another process.
+The fact that the channel has three elements would mean that three independent instances (tasks) of that process are being run in parallel.
+The tasks then generate three outputs, that are used as input for another process.

 <p align="center">
    <img alt="Processes and channels" src="../fig/channel-process_fqc.png" width="500">